-Although Grafana is more a visualisation tool than a monitoring tool per se, it was mentioned by several respondents in the 2019 survey, and it was included in the list of tools for monitoring in this 2023 edition.
-The results show it is broadly used, as it went directly to the first position, not only in number of users, but also in the importance and the rating that these users gave to the tool.
+Although Grafana is more of a visualisation than a monitoring tool, it was mentioned by several respondents in the 2019 survey, and it was included in the list of tools for monitoring in this 2023 edition.
+The results show that it is broadly used, as it went directly to the first position, not only in number of users, but also in the importance and the rating that these users gave to the tool.
 Zabbix was the second tool in terms of rating and importance but with less than half the users that Grafana has, whereas Nagios was the most popular after Grafana, but with slightly lower averages on importance and rating.
-Icinga was also a highly rated tool but used by less than a half of the respondents.
-After these tools, Weathermap, InfluxDB, Rancid and Cacti where the next in importance and Weathermap, InfluxDB, Smokeping, Rancid, Prometheus and Cacti where the next in rating.
-InfluxDB is more a database than a monitoring tool, but it was also mentioned several times in the last survey and appears in the Top-10.
+Icinga was also a highly rated tool but used by less than half of the respondents.
+After these tools, Weathermap, InfluxDB, Rancid, and Cacti rank next in importance and Weathermap, InfluxDB, Smokeping, Rancid, Prometheus, and Cacti where the next in rating.
+InfluxDB is more of a database than a monitoring tool, but it was also mentioned several times in the last survey and appears in the Top-10.